currinjs/CurrinJS/aio/content/guide/structural-directives.md

-There are two other kinds of Angular directives, described extensively elsewhere:
+There are two other kinds of Currin directives, described extensively elsewhere:
 (1)&nbsp;components and (2)&nbsp;attribute directives.

 A *component* manages a region of HTML in the manner of a native HTML element.